Fred Parks Law Library Policies Page

 The Fred Parks Law Library seeks to provide an adult, scholarly environment to support academic and legal research.
 Children under the age of 14 must be accompanied by a parent or adult guardian at all times.
 Library staff will not supervise unattended children.
 Children may not use the computers in the library and will be expected to engage in activities that do not disturb other patrons.
 Anyone who does not comply with this policy will be asked to leave the library.

 Circulation of Library Materials

-South Texas faculty and currently enrolled students may borrow selected materials, using a valid student/faculty identification card.
+Houston College of Law faculty and currently enrolled students may borrow selected materials, using a valid student/faculty identification card.
 Patrons may place holds on popular materials and will be notified when the items are available.
-If a borrowed item has not been requested by another patron, this item may be renewed in-person, by telephone, or online using the library catalog's self-service feature.
-(You will need your g-number to access this feature.
-If you need help remembering your g-number, please contact a reference librarian.)
+If a borrowed item has not been requested by another patron, this item may be renewed in-person, by telephone, or online using the Library catalog's (STELLA) self-service feature.
+(You will need your G-number to access this feature.
+If you need help remembering your G-number, please contact a Reference Librarian.)